Matatika/matatika-docs/content/cli.md

 - Python >=3.7
 - pip

-The Matatika CLI is available through PyPi [here](https://pypi.org/project/matatika/) and can be installed using `pip`:
+The Matatika CLI/SDK is available through PyPi [here](https://pypi.org/project/matatika/) and can be installed using `pip`:

 ```
 pip install matatika
 ```

-You can check if the CLI installed succesfully by running the following command:
+You can check if the CLI/SDK installed succesfully by running the following command:

 ```
 matatika --version